-Students may add or drop classes during the Add/Drop period (see Academic Calendar).
+Students may add or drop classes during the Add/Drop period (see Academic Calendar on page 10).
 Adding or dropping studio, ensemble, or chamber music requires written permission from the appropriate department.
 Dropped courses do not appear on transcripts.

 WITHDRAWING FROM CLASSES DURING TERM